Aspirin and Acne

 Aspirin, is commonly used as an analgesic to provide relief and treat mild to moderate pain.
 It can also be used as an anti-inflammatory drug and as antipyretic for the reduction of fever.
 Recently, the drug is now being used for aesthetic purposes, most especially in the treatment of acne-prone skin.

 While there are many medicines used to treat acne, the use of aspirin is a good way of getting rid of acne.
 Given that aspirin contains acetylsalicylic acid that happens to be found in most acne-treating products, aspirin certainly has a significant role in acne treatment.
+Moreover, the use of aspirin in the treatment of acne has no significant side effects on the skin unlike some drugs that may frequently cause irritations and infections.

 Aspirin and Acne Treatment Remedy